sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gdb</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A stub package for GNU source-level debugger
+Short desc    : A stub package for GNU source-level debugger
 URL          : https://gnu.org/software/gdb/
-Лицензия     : GPLv3+ and GPLv3+ with exceptions and GPLv2+ and GPLv2+ with exceptions and GPL+ and LGPLv2+ and LGPLv3+ and BSD and Public Domain and GFDL
+License      : GPLv3+ and GPLv3+ with exceptions and GPLv2+ and GPLv2+ with exceptions and GPL+ and LGPLv2+ and LGPLv3+ and BSD and Public Domain and GFDL
-Описание     : 'gdb' package is only a stub to install gcc-gdb-plugin for 'compile' commands.
+Descript     : 'gdb' package is only a stub to install gcc-gdb-plugin for 'compile' commands.
              : See package 'gdb-headless'.
 ```